mehmeteminsari/asana-task-action/README.md

-# 🔧 Asana Task GitHub Action
+# 🔧 Asana Task Action

 This GitHub Action automates Asana task operations based on pull request (PR) descriptions.
 It is especially useful for keeping your task board in sync with development activities.